dosanity/dosanity.github.io/webpages/SLC-Zillow-analysis.md

 ## Project Overview

-We will be analyzing real estate data from different cities in the Salt Lake County listed as of November, 2022.
+We will be analyzing real estate data from different cities in the Salt Lake County listed as of November 2022.
 In this project, we will be scraping [Zillow](https://www.zillow.com), an American tech real-estate marketplace company.
 Zillow is one of the most popular real estate sites because offers the most robust suite of tools for home professionals and it sources postings from both the MLS (Multiple Listing Services) and non-MLS sources.
 Non-MLS sources include for sale by owner, non-MLS foreclosures, and auctions.
 Additionally, Zillow has the largest database of over 135 million properties.

 After gathering the data, we will create different visualizations with geospatial analysis and charts to uncover preliminary trends between different variables.
 We will also be using linear regressions and different unsupervised machine learning algorithms such as Principle Component Analysis and K-Means Clustering to gain meaningful insights in the data we collected.

 ## Resources

-+ Analysis Software: `Jupyter Notebook 6.4.12`, `Python 3.10`
++ Software: Python 3.10, Jupyter Notebook 6.4.12
-+ Data Source: `ZillowData.csv` - [Zillow.com](https://www.zillow.com)
++ Data Source: ZillowData.csv - [Zillow.com](https://www.zillow.com)

 ## Webscraping Process